BarryDigby/youth-academy-semII/docs/source/week1/file_3.rst

 * In your ``BLAST`` results, the gene name is given in the ``Description`` column in parentheses ``()``.
 (Use the top hit for this).

+Google the gene name, what does this gene do?

 Part IV
 +++++++